 The piebald markings are known as Pinto in the American Kennel Club.
 This type of coat features one dominant color that covers most of the dog while two other colors show up as markings or small patterns.

 The wide range of colors and patterns are very popular in the Siberian Husky, so there are no real rare colors or patterns.
-The rarest Siberian Husky color is most likely white, while the most unusual pattern would probably be piebald.
+The rarest Siberian Husky coat color is most likely white, while the most unusual pattern would probably be piebald.
 We didn’t mention Brindle or Merle patterns because there is evidence that they are not possible in the pure breed Siberian Husky.
 The Merle pattern, in particular, can be dangerous to your dog’s health, so most breeders recommend avoiding these patterns.

 We hope you enjoyed reading over our quick look at the vast array of colors available in the Siberian Husky.
 Many of them are quite distracting, and none are difficult to obtain.
-If we have taught you something new and increased your love of these fascinating animals, please share this complete overview of 17 Husky colors on Facebook and Twitter.
+If we have taught you something new and increased your love of these fascinating animals, please share this complete overview of 17 Siberian Husky coat colors on Facebook and Twitter.

 Featured Image: Konstantin Zaykov, Shutterstock